albar965/littlenavmap-manual/src/en/INSTALLATION.rst

 Running several instances is prevented by the program on Windows but not on Linux and macOS.

-You can instruct *Little Navmap* to create and use a different settings directory by passing the parameter ``--settings-directory`` to the executable when starting up.
+You can instruct *Little Navmap* to create and use a different settings directory by passing the parameter ``--settings-path`` to the executable when starting up.
 This is supported for all operating systems.

-This parameter instructs the program to use the given directory instead of ``ABarthel`` and allows to have two instances of *Little Navmap* running with their own settings and databases.
+This parameter instructs the program to use the given full absolute or relative path instead of ``C:\Users\YOURUSERNAME\AppData\Roaming\ABarthel`` on Windows, for example.
+This allows to have two instances of *Little Navmap* running with their own settings and databases.

-Note that this does not override the full path and spaces are replaced with underscores.
+All configuration files and databases are stored per default in these directories:

+-  Windows: ``C:\Users\YOURUSERNAME\AppData\Roaming\ABarthel``
+-  macOS: ``/Users/YOURUSERNAME/.config/ABarthel``
+-  Linux: ``$HOME/.config/ABarthel``

 **Example:**

 How to use ``C:\Users\YOURUSERNAME\AppData\Roaming\ABarthel-XP`` as a settings directory on Windows:

 #.
-Right click on the ``littlenavmap.exe`` file (extension might be hidden in Windows explorer) and select ``Create Shortcut``.
+Right click on the ``littlenavmap.exe`` file (extension might be hidden in Windows explorer depending on settings) and select ``Create Shortcut``.
+    You can also duplicate the shortcut in the Start menu or on the desktop if you used the installer.
 #.
 Right click on the newly created shortcut and edit the shortcut properties.
 #.
-Append ``--settings-directory ABarthel-XP`` to the path in the settings field separated by a space before ``--settings-directory``.
+Append ``--settings-path "C:\Users\YOURUSERNAME\AppData\Roaming\ABarthel-XP"`` to the path in the settings field separated by a
+    space before ``--settings-path``.
+Also keep the space before the path.
+Replace ``YOURUSERNAME`` with your login name.
 #.
 Click ``Ok``.

+Note that you have to enclose all paths in double quotes ``"`` if they contain spaces.

 .. figure:: ../images/winshortcut.jpg

           Contents of the link properties dialog for the example above.
           Extended target directory input field to have the whole path visible.
+          ``YOURUSERNAME`` replaced for user ``alex``.
+Note that the path to the executable has to be put into double quotes too since it contains spaces.

 .. |Little Navmap Icon| image:: ../images/littlenavmap.svg